bashincajun/testblog/_posts/2021-09-27-My OSWP Journey.md

 - If there are multiple ways to accomplish the task practice and become comfortable and familiar with two.
 - Write your report while you still have access to the test environment.
 - If the test is a long one make sure you have plenty of snacks and drinks (CAFFEINE!!!!!!!)
-- Take your time and breath
+- Take your time and breathe